vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/tax-sources.md

 ## Changing the Tax Source Factory

-Tax Source Factories are [registered via the IVendrBuilder](../vendr-builder/#registering-dependencies) using the `AddUnique<ITaxSourceFactory, TReplacementTaxSourceFactory>()` method on the `Services` property where the `TReplacementTaxSourceFactory` parameter is the Type of your replacement Tax Source Factory implementation.
+Tax Source Factories are [registered via the IVendrBuilder](../vendr-builder/#registering-dependencies) interface using the `AddUnique<ITaxSourceFactory, TReplacementTaxSourceFactory>()` method on the `Services` property where the `TReplacementTaxSourceFactory` parameter is the Type of your replacement Tax Source Factory implementation.

 ````csharp